jpklein/slack-integration/_includes/rallybot-workflow.md

 #### Tracking story completion

 A common question that arises when software teams first use Rally is: "how do I know when a story is ready for testing?"
-Rally provides 5 states for a user story - Undefined, Defined, In-Progress, Completed, and Accepted - but these don't map neatly to the different stages that a piece of software must undergo to reach acceptance.
+Rally provides five states for a user story - Undefined, Defined, In-Progress, Completed, and Accepted - but these don't map neatly to the different stages that a piece of software must undergo to reach acceptance.
 Rallybot alleviates this confusion by notifying team members whenever a handoff occurs, either: from a developer to a test engineer (or vice-versa), or from a test engineer to the product owner.

 ##### Developers